Straight to your inbox

 So consider things you could offer beyond cash.
 For example, training sessions with athletes, celebrity meetings, and backstage passes are all great examples of prizes that appeal.

 Just as there are a number of incentives to offer, there are dozens of ways to make subscribing to your list very simple.
-Read on to learn about 9 of our favorites.
+So we compiled some of our favorites.

 Each won’t be relevant for you; the key is understanding your incentives and choosing the technique that best fits your needs.